 Travel with Artemis Fowl on a fun romp around the world as he and his Butler (that’s both his name and his job) get into all manner of scuffles with some truly memorable villains.
 You won’t be able to stop after reading the first book.
 Good thing there are seven more from Eoin Colfer and also a movie available to stream.
 Please read the book first!

 Here’s a link to a super cool page where you share your passion for all things Artemis Fowl or, if you are a newbie, read the first chapter for free: Artemis Fowl Fandom.
-Recommended for grades 5-7.
+Recommended for grades 5, 6, and 7.